joshuanianji/ui-bootstrap-demo/README.md

 ## Run Locally

-Make sure elm-live is installed, and run the following command in the root directory:
+Make sure npm, elm and elm-live is installed, and run the following command in the root directory:

 `elm-live src/Main.elm -- --output=elm.js`